Cardinal-Cryptography/aleph-node/BUILD.md

 dependencies.
 Within it, you can call `cargo build --release -p aleph-node`.
 Keep in mind that a binary created this way will depend on loader referenced by `nix` and not the default one used by your system.
 In order to fix it, assuming that your loader is stored at `/lib64/ld-linux-x86-64.so.2`, you can execute `patchelf --set-interpreter /lib64/ld-linux-x86-64.so.2 <path to aleph-node>`.
-Alternatively, you can use our nix-build script (used by docker approach), i.q. `nix/nix-build.sh`.
+Alternatively, you can use our nix-build script (used by docker based approach), i.q. `nix/nix-build.sh`.

 Note: we recommend using `direnv`.